-Units required for Major: 51 Minimum total units required for BA: 120
+Units required for Major: 51

-Courses in parentheses are prerequisites.
+Minimum total units required for BA: 120 Courses in parentheses are prerequisites.

-Required Lower Division Courses (9 units) Α.
+A. Required Lower Division Courses (9 units)

+- (3) GOVT 001 Essentials of Government

+- (3) JOUR 030 News Writing (JOUR 020)

+- (3) JOUR 055 Media Communication and Society OR

-- GOVT 001\ Essentials of Government (3) - (3)IOUR 050 Mass Media and Critical Thinking OR - JOUR 055 Media Communication and Society JOUR 030 (3) - Basic News Reporting (ENGL 001A or equivalent; may be taken concurrently; typing proficiency required) - If a student has not taken GOVT 001 or its equivalent, then GOVT150 may count as the prerequisite for the major; however, students are cautioned that if they must direct GOVT 150 to fulfilling the GE requirement in American Institutions, they may not also then count GOVT 150 toward the major.
+- JOUR 050 Mass Media and Critical Thinking

+If a student has not taken GOVT 001 or its equivalent, then G0VT 150 may count as the prerequisite for the major; however, students are cautioned that if they must direct GOVT 150 to fulfilling the GE requirement in American institutions, they may not also then count GOVT 150 toward the major.